APKOY/APKOY/README.md

 https://emojipedia.org/pt/castor
 -->

 Welcome to my GitHub profile!
-I'm Alexsander Motta, a technology enthusiast with a passion for programming.
-Although I don't particularly enjoy coding, I love exploring new technologies and creating big projects.
+I'm Alexsander Motta, a computer science studant and I have a big passion for technology.
+I love exploring new technologies and new things, and also be able to creating big projects.

 ## 🛠️ learning
 <div style="display: inline_block"><br>